railsnewbie257/Excel-Notes/Daily Process.md

 - Click on <b>DBLastGaspUpdate</b> (Smiley Face)
 - <b>Yesterday's Date</b> will be prefilled (Last Gasp is always 1 day late)
 - Click <b>Done</b>

-- It will either update the database or tell you it has already been updated.
+  <em>It will either update the database or tell you it has already been updated.</em>

 <h2>Process SilverSprings Data</h2>